Frequently asked questions

 How much does it cost to attend Footprints Conductive Education Centre?

 We ask parents to make a nominal contribution of £32.50 per month to cover £10 per session (or £390 per annum).
-This is a contribution towards our costs and doesn’t represent the actual cost of providing Our Services (the actual cost per family is £85 per session/ £3,315 per annum).
+This is a contribution to our costs and doesn’t represent the actual cost of providing our services (the actual cost per family is £101 per session/ £3,939 per annum).
 We encourage families to talk to one of our staff regarding financial assistance from trusts and foundations that could potentially fund a child’s place or other costs, or if they wish to take a break for financial reasons.
 As an independent charity, we’re always looking for new ways to raise funds.

 How will my child and I benefit from attending Footprints Conductive Education Centre?